-Chase will close the Chase Pay app in early 2020, but cardholders will still be able to take advantage of the payment method while shopping online.
+Chase has closed the Chase Pay app, but cardholders will still be able to take advantage of the payment method while shopping online.

 Instead, Chase is shifting the focus of Chase Pay to integration with online retailers and merchant apps.
-After the Chase Pay app is phased out next year, Chase cardholders will still be able to take advantage of the payment method with any merchant displaying the Chase Pay logo at checkout.
+Though the Chase Pay app has been phased out, Chase cardholders can still be take advantage of the payment method with any merchant displaying the Chase Pay logo at checkout.